 Renters insurance policies dictate specifically what they do and do not cover.
 Minus some weather-related claims, a covered loss in renters insurance needs to be sudden, direct, i.e., not caused by the insured, and unavoidable in order for coverage to kick in.
 In the eyes of an insurance company, a bed bug issue is avoidable, not immediate, and a maintenance issue at its heart.
-Any damage to your rental property, personal liability, or additional living expenses will not be covered by renters insurance.

 Most renters insurance policies won’t explicitly say “we do not cover bed bugs.”
 On your declarations page, they usually group animals, pets, insects into an exclusions section of personal property damage.
 Look for exclusions to “nesting,” “infestation,” or “discharge of waste” when reviewing your policy information.